Medical Payments Coverage (MedPay): What It Is and Who Needs It

 If your health insurance deductible is $3,000 or more, carrying $3,000–$5,000 in MedPay at just a few dollars per month is one of the most cost-effective ways to protect yourself financially after an accident.

-If you already have strong PIP coverage through your state's no-fault system, MedPay may be redundant — but if you're in an optional state with a high-deductible health plan, skipping it could mean paying thousands out of pocket after even a minor crash.
-Compare your full car insurance medical expenses coverage options before deciding.
+If you already have strong PIP coverage through your state's no-fault system, MedPay may be redundant — but if you're in an at-fault state with a high-deductible health plan, skipping it could mean paying thousands out of pocket after even a minor crash.
+Review your full auto insurance medical expenses coverage options before making a final decision.
+You can also explore a detailed MedPay breakdown to compare strategies for choosing the right limit.

 Smart Savings Made Simple!